ivan-kolmychek/services/README.md

 You can ask someone to add it in the issues or you can add it yourself and submit a pull-request.

+## Why don't you use environment variables in your docker-compose?

+Yes, we can use env variables since `docker-compose 1.5`, but I chose not to.

+I was really excited about them, but it happens that, for now, they are not usable for us, because:

+ * there are no support for default values - this would be useful for IP addresses, for instance, where you don't want to bind to `0.0.0.0` by default, as this can expose the service you consider "development-only" to people external to your machine;

+ * (More reasons may be added in future)

+If you know the way around said problems or want to help about ENV vars, [you can jump to the discussion of issue #4](https://github.com/ivan-kolmychek/services/issues/4).

 # PostgresQL

 ## 9.4